-The registry interface must implement both Search operations in order to comply with communication and interaction standards for a Web Service.
-Searchable registries compliant with the augmented SOAP must return a copy of the WSDL document, with a service element appropriate for the local endpoint URL appended in response to a call to the Web Service URL with the standard "?wsdl" argument.
-Additional operations may be added; however original search operations and their arguments and outputs must not be altered.
+It is necessary to implement both Search operations by the registry interface in order to comply with communication and interaction standards for a Web Service.
+Searchable registries comply with the augmented SOAP must emit a copy of the WSDL document, with a service element appropriate for the local endpoint URL appended in response to a call to the Web Service URL with the standard "?wsdl" argument.
+Additional operations may be added, however original search operations and their arguments and outputs must not be altered.